 We grinded out revolution after revolution, waving to cyclists coming down who had passed us only a couple hours earlier on their way up.
 The steep roads never seemed to flatten, yet, we felt such immense joy to be among so many cyclists on such a beautiful day, such a stark change from South America, where we carried triple the weight, forcing us to push up most of the miserable hills on a daily basis.
 Further, having completed this ride previously, we knew what awaited us at the top—one of the best views in all of Oregon—most of the state’s tallest peaks in one 360° spin.

-The thick pines turned to gray alpine trees and we found remnants of snow in which Sora played and cooled her body.
-Soon, the lava fields emerged and I anticipated our arrival to Dee Wright Obesrvatory, the peak at 5,187 feet.
+The thick pines turned to gray alpine trees as we passed Scott Lake.
+We found remnants of snow in which Sora played and cooled her body, doing the occasional zoomie and play bow.
+Soon, the lava rock fields emerged and I anticipated our arrival to Dee Wright Observatory, the peak at 5,187 feet.

 At least fifty bicycles leaned against the black rocks formed by lava flows surrounding the observatory with their respective owners milling about.
 Two other dogs, wandered about off leash (they were part of a support team for an organized ride taking place that day)(yes, I specifically mentioned that so that we look more badass as the ones who brought their dog uphill on bicycle).
 We ascended the observatory to take in the view of the surrounding volcanoes—Mt.
 Hood, Washington, Jefferson, and the Three Sisters.
 I soaked it all in.